-Our faculty include passionate scientists who are highly awarded individuals within their fields, and who help students exceed in the classroom and beyond.
+Our faculty includes passionate scientists who are highly awarded individuals within their fields, and who help students succeed in the classroom and beyond.

 Tour our campus to see one of the nation’s only biohazard level two safety hoods found at a high school, and speak with our network of students and alumni who have taken their work and independent studies to state and national competitions.

 Science Departmental Requirements:

 Three years of science, to include one year of a biological laboratory science and one year of a physical laboratory science.